AzureAD/microsoft-authentication-library-for-objc/README.md

 1. On the **Create** page:

    1. Enter a **Name** for the user flow, such as _SignInSignUpSample_.
    1. In the **Identity providers** list, select **Email Accounts**.
-This identity provider allows users to sign-in or sign-up using their email address.
+This identity provider allows users to sign in or sign up using their email address.
    1. Under **Email accounts**, you can select one of the two options.
 For this tutorial, select **Email one-time passcode**.

-      - **Email with password**: Allows new users to sign up and sign in using an email address as the sign-in name and a password as their first factor credential.
+      - **Email with password**: Allows new users to sign up and sign in using an email address as the sign in name and a password as their first factor credential.
-      - **Email one-time-passcode**: Allows new users to sign up and sign in using an email address as the sign-in name and email one-time passcode as their first factor credential.
+      - **Email one-time-passcode**: Allows new users to sign up and sign in using an email address as the sign in name and email one-time passcode as their first factor credential.

         > [!NOTE]
         > Email one-time passcode must be enabled at the tenant level (**All Identity Providers** > **Email one-time passcode**) for this option to be available at the user flow level.